anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-b.md

 <a name="B.1"></a>
 ## B.1 Overview

 Problem statement: A single Kubernetes cluster does not provide hard multitenancy by design.
-Within a Cluster, Namespace is a mechanism to provide Soft isolation multitenancy.
+Within a Cluster, Kubernetes Namespace is a mechanism to provide Soft isolation multitenancy.
 Namespace does provide isolation by means of RBAC, Resource Isolation and Network Policy, however they are still within the same trust domain and a potential breach of Cluster Admin Role could lead to the Blast Radius across the entire Cluster and all its namespaces.
 So there is a need to define various use cases or ways to build Multitenancy Deployment Models and define the Best Practices to secure each Model.